 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses, which will require companies to present assets held at amortized cost and available for sale debt securities net of the amount expected to be collected.
-The guidance requires the measurement of expected credit losses to be based on relevant information from past events, including historical experiences, current conditions and reasonable and supportable forecasts that affect collectibility.
-The guidance will be effective for fiscal years and interim periods beginning after December 15, 2019 and early adoption is permitted.
-The adoption of this guidance is not expected to have a material impact on our consolidated financial statements.
+The guidance requires the measurement of expected credit losses to be based on relevant information from past events, including historical experiences, current conditions and reasonable and supportable forecasts that affect collectability.
+The guidance was effective for fiscal years and interim periods beginning after December 15, 2019 and early adoption was permitted.
+The adoption of this guidance did not have a material impact on our consolidated financial statements.